JetBrains/amper/README.md

 Notice how the `src/` folder contains Kotlin and Swift code together.
 It could, of course, also be Kotlin and Java.
 Another aspect to highlight is the shared module with the common code in the `src` folder and the platform-specific code folders `src@ios` and `src@android` (learn more about [project layout](docs/Documentation.md#project-layout)).

-Here is how `ios-app/module.yaml` manifest file looks:
+Here is how `ios-app/module.yaml` file looks:
 ```yaml
 # Produce an iOS application
 product: ios/app